tsummer6/SoftwareCarpentryWC3/README.md

 * hello.py - Located in the master branch
 * index.html - Located in the gh-pages branch (pushed to the origin)
 * .nojekyll - Located in the gh-pages branch (pushed to the origin)
-## Example of Use
+## Sample Code
-To add together all the even numbers between 1 and 100.
+Sample of the code used to add all the even numbers between 1 and 100.
 Then displays that number to the terminal:

     def mundaneMath():
         # This is an empty array to store the even numbers